intel/confidential-computing-zoo/documents/readthedoc/docs/source/Solutions/tensorflow-serving-cluster/index.rst

     gramine-tf-serving-deployment-548f95f46d-rx4w2   1/1     Running   0          4m10s
     $ kubectl logs -n gramine-tf-serving gramine-tf-serving-deployment-548f95f46d-q4bcg

-These TensorFlow Serving containers perform remote attestation with the Secret Provisioning service to get the secret key.
+These TensorFlow Serving containers perform remote attestation with the Secret Provisioning Server to get the secret key.
 With the secret key, the TensorFlow Serving containers can decrypted the model file.

 1.10.
 Run Client Container and Send Inference Request